What Do Securities and Commodities Trader Do?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Mathematics: Using mathematics to solve problems.

 Types of Securities & Commodities Trader Jobs

 - Forex Trader

-There were about 375,700 jobs for Securities and Commodities Trader in 2016 (in the United States).
+In 2016, there was an estimated number of 375,700 jobs in the United States for Securities and Commodities Trader.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Securities and Commodities Trader by 2026.
-There will be an estimated 38,000 positions for Securities & Commodities Trader per year.
+The BLS estimates 38,000 yearly job openings in this field.

 The states with the most job growth for Securities & Commodities Trader are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Securities & Commodities Trader ranges between $34,360 and $208,000.